Review of SA Container Deposit Scheme

 More than 600 million beverage containers (more than 40,000 tonnes) are returned by South Australians for refund and recycling each year resulting in one of the most effective CDS systems in the world, with beverage containers accounting for less than 3% of litter items in SA.

 Modernising South Australia’s container deposit scheme could deliver 80 million more beverage containers per year for recycling, generate an additional $76 million net benefit for the community and create 120 new jobs.

 A CDS review showed South Australia can increase the recovery and recycling of beverage containers to boost the local remanufacturing industry and maintain SA’s leadership in this iconic and much loved scheme.

 Proposed 2-staged approach to strengthen CDS

-The second stage will consider opportunities to expand the scope of containers in the scheme to create simpler and stronger recovery of beverage containers in South Australia.
+The second stage will consider opportunities to expand the scope of containers in the scheme and streamline labelling and approval requirements in alignment with other states and territories, to create simpler and stronger recovery of beverage containers in South Australia.

 The review of the CDS began In January 2019, with the release of the scoping paper for public consultation.

 During the 6-week consultation, the EPA received over 1,170 responses from members of the public, CDS stakeholders, environment and community groups, the beverage manufacturing and supply sector, the resource recovery and recycling sector and the government sector.

 Feedback from this past consultation has identified a number of opportunities and helped inform the discussion paper Improving South Australia’s Recycling Makes Cents.